ktrinkle/geek_off_angular/README.md

 # Running the App

 The API and UI must be run separately.
-Use ng serve to run the UI, and dotnet run for the API.
+Use `ng serve` to run the UI, and `dotnet run` for the API.

 Swagger can be found at the API endpoint `/swagger`.
 This only runs in the dev hosting environment.

+SignalR communication uses the endpoint `/events`.

 # Authentication